MIRI and NIRCam Coronagraphy of HR8799 b

 (4) Do the observations require any restrictions on the orientation of the instrument field of view (FOV)/ detector being referenced?

 In order to determine the ideal placement and orientation of planet b, the CVT is used to judge the planet's positions on the coronagraphic fields of view as a function of time.
-The CVT currently allows the placement of up to 3 companions relative to the primary target, so we define companion b with PA of 65° and Sep of 1.7" as well as companion c with PA of 330° and Sep of 1" because, at 1" separation, it is likely to be imaged "for free" with our strategy.
-For each of our planned observations, we select the corresponding instrument and mask (see Figure 2).
+The CVT currently allows the placement of up to 3 companions relative to the primary target; therefore, define companion b with PA of 65° and Sep of 1.7" as well as companion c with PA of 330° and Sep of 1" because, at 1" separation, it is likely to be imaged "for free" with this strategy.
+For each of the planned observations, select the corresponding instrument and mask (see Figure 2).

-In order to maximize the distance of planet b from the coronagraphic masks, we will determine an orientation that places the companion as close as possible to perpendicular to the MASKLWB occulting bar.
-It turns out that b and c are difficult to image simultaneously and therefore our constraints focus on b solely for NIRCam taking both equally suitable APA range: 59º–75º and 211º–250º.
+In order to maximize the distance of planet b from the coronagraphic masks, determine an orientation that places the companion as close as possible to perpendicular to the MASKLWB occulting bar.
+It turns out that b and c are difficult to image simultaneously and therefore the constraints focus on b solely for NIRCam taking both equally suitable APA range: 59º–75º and 211º–250º.

 (5) How does the roll flexibility changes over the visibility period?